-MIAR gathers key data for identification and analysis of journals.
-Enter any ISSN in the search box and the system will check to see in which databases covered in the matrix the journal is indexed, regardless of whether the journal is included in MIAR.
-The system will return the ICDS; if the journal is not included in MIAR, the value of the Survival Index will not be given.
+MIAR collects data for the identification and the analysis of scientific journals.
+If you enter an ISSN in the search box, the system will check in which databases, those referred to in the matrix, the journal is indexed.
+That is regardless of whether the journal is included in MIAR or not.
+The system will also calculates an index called the ICDS.
+If the journal is not included in MIAR, the value of the Survival Index will not be given.

-MIAR has an INTEGRATING approach.
-Beyond reporting on journals visibility in abstracting and indexing databases, MIAR provides information about them from other evaluation tools, such as the Sello de Calidad FECYT, Scimago Journal Rank, CARHUS+ or CIRC, as well as their open access policies as represented by the ROMEO colour.
+MIAR has an INTEGRATED approach.
+Apart from showing the visibility of journals in abstracting and indexing databases, MIAR also provides information about journals from other evaluation tools, such as the Sello de Calidad FECYT, Scimago Journal Rank, CARHUS+ or CIRC, as well as their open access policies as represented by the ROMEO colour.

-MIAR is a TRANSPARENT and kept UP-TO-DATE resource.
+MIAR is a TRANSPARENT and UP-TO- DATE resource.
 Information is always processed using data available from public sources.
 It can be also directly compared with the original source material.
 At the end of each quarter (during the last days of March, June, September and December) journal coverage lists are reviewed in order to keep MIAR updated with the latest changes or additions.
-The algorithm for ICDS is public and is displayed in each journal’s record.
+The algorithm for ICDS is public and is displayed in each record for each journal.